 (5) To the extent that there is not a building standard referred to in regulation 31A(2) that is relevant — the applicable building standards are the requirements of the written law applicable at the time the building or incidental structure was first assembled.

 [Regulation 31D inserted in Gazette 18 Dec 2012 p.
 6564-7; amended in Gazette 24 Apr 2014 p.
-1136.]
+1136; 15 Apr 2016 p.
+1169.]

 31E.
 Applicable building standards for building work done without a permit (s.
 3 and 37(2))

-(1) For the purposes of the definition of applicable building standard in section 3, the building standards set out in subregulation (2) are prescribed as applicable building standards for the purposes of section 37(2) in respect of all kinds of buildings and incidental structures, except to the extent that regulation 31BA otherwise provides.
+(1) For the purposes of the definition of applicable building standard in section 3, the building standards set out in subregulation (2) are prescribed as applicable building standards for the purposes of section 37(2) in respect of all kinds of buildings and incidental structures, except to the extent that regulations 31BA and 31C otherwise provide.

 (2) For subregulation (1), the applicable building standards for a building or incidental structure are the requirements in relation to the technical aspects of the construction of a building or incidental structure of that building or incidental structure’s classification that are set out in the edition of the Building Code that was in effect at the time construction commenced.

 [Regulation 31E inserted in Gazette 18 Dec 2012 p.
 6567; amended in Gazette 7 Dec 2015 p.
-4900.]
+4900; 15 Apr 2016 p.
+1169.]

 31F.
 Applicable building standards for replacement occupancy permit for permanent change of building’s use or for occupancy permit or building approval certificate for registration of strata scheme, plan of re subdivision (s.
 3, 57(3), 49(a), 50(1)(a) and (b) and 50(2)(a) and (b))